-In 2008 the Town of Wake Forest conducted a Historic Buildings Survey designed to identify the Town's historic properties.
-The survey's most significant find was the Ailey Young House (identified in the survey as the Allen Young House), which by coincidence happened to be located on Town-owned property!
-Neither the Town's administration nor the Wake County Tax Office were aware of the house's existence, although local residents had long known of its location.
+In 2008, the Town of Wake Forest conducted a Historic Buildings Survey designed to identify the Town's historic properties.
+The survey's most significant find was the Ailey Young House (identified in the survey as the Allen Young House), The historic house coincidentally happened to be located on Town-owned property.
+The Town's administration and the Wake County Tax Office were unaware of the house's existence, however local residents had long known of its location.
 Employees of the Town's Utilities Department were also aware of the presence of the house because of its proximity to a utility easement access driveway.

 Site & Structural Conditions

-Although the house has suffered some fire damage, and lost its windows, doors, and front porch, its quality of construction has allowed it to survive to this day.
+Over the years the house suffered fire damage, and lost its windows, doors, and front porch, despite this its quality of construction has allowed it to survive to this day.
 Original structural elements remain today such as the sturdy stone piers allowing the house to perch high off the ground.

-The structure has been damaged by vandals, who may have started the fire.
 The house burned sometime between the 1970s - when the house was last occupied - and the mid-1990s.
-There is some speculation that the house was burned when a fire was set, in an inappropriate spot for warmth.
+There is some speculation that the house was burned when a fire was set in an inappropriate spot for warmth.
 In addition to fire damage, the structure had also been vandalized at various points while it sat empty.

-The second story ends of the house have burned out, along with a significant portion of the north wall on the backside of the house, indicating a probable point of origin.
+The second story ends of the house were burned out, along with a significant portion of the north wall on the backside of the house, indicating a probable point of origin.
 Structural members at those locations and the roof have been severely damaged.
-The floor boards on the first and second floors of the west end of the house were destroyed by the fire.
-The roof was severely damaged by a tree, which as it grew pushed into the roofing surface causing several holes and leaving the chimneys and/or flues open to the elements.
-The window sashes and doors are missing.
-However, the foundation, sills, joists, walls, exterior board and batten siding, and central chimney are in good condition.
+The floorboards on the first and second floors of the west end of the house were destroyed by the fire.

 Architectural Description & Significance

-The long-abandoned, partially-burned 1 ½-story saddlebag house sits on high, finely crafted fieldstone piers on a lot located on North White Street, north of Spring Street and south of the town cemetery.
+The long abandoned, partially burned 1 ½-story saddlebag house sits on high, fieldstone piers on a lot located on North White Street, north of Spring Street and south of the town cemetery.
 The saddlebag house consists of two frame pens flanking a very large stone chimney with a brick stack.
 Large fireplaces served the main room of both pens.
 In the right front corner of the east pen, a stair ascends to the second floor.
-A similar stair accessed the second floor on the west pen but these were destroyed in the fire.
+A similar stair accessed the second floor on the west pen but was destroyed in the fire.
 The right pen has horizontal sheathed walls and a mantel.
-Each pen has a front door that opened onto a shed-roofed porch that has collapsed.
+Each pen has a front door that opened onto a porch with a shed roof that has since collapsed.
 Window openings have lost their sashes with the exception of one 4-pane upper sash surviving on the rear.
-Apparently some of the larger openings held 6-over-6 sashes.
-Its sills and the boards of the walls are circular sawn.
+Evidence suggests some of the larger openings may have held 6-over-6 sashes.
+The home’s sills and the boards of the walls are circular sawn.
 Visible nails include square, machine-cut nails, finish nails, and wire nails.
-Its apparently original board-and-batten siding, with beveled battens, is in sound condition.
+Its likely original board-and-batten siding, with beveled battens, is in sound condition.

 The saddlebag style house was commonly in use as slave housing.
 This house, however, is a much grander version.
 It was likely built around 1875, or perhaps a little earlier.
 It is most certainly a rare example of Reconstruction Era post-Civil War housing for the African American working class.
 According to local restoration carpenter, Patrick Schell, "There's just nothing like this left.
 The fancier houses tend to survive, but something like this, the housing for regular folks, especially African-Americans, is extremely rare!"